 We do have some goals for speaker selection, too.
 We obviously have, and appreciate, the great involvement we get from the product team.
 We aim to have a certain number of sessions from well-known members of the community, simply because they’re well-known for a reason – they do a great job!
 But we also set aside slots for newcomers who’ve never presented before, or who’ve maybe only presented once or twice before.
 We want to create opportunities for more folks to become engaged and active in our community, and the Summit is a great way to do that.

-We aren't looking for soft-skills sessions, like "how to get a new user group running," although contact us via email (summit@) if you'd like to do something like that as an extra evening thing after the main content wraps for the day.
+We aren’t looking for soft-skills sessions, like “how to get a new user group running,” although contact us via email ([email protected]) if you’d like to do something like that as an extra evening thing after the main content wraps for the day.

 How to submit abstracts of presentations

 Presentations will be 45-minutes in length and the submission should include the following: